numaproj/numaflow/docs/specifications/tracing.md

 - **Rationale**: It is the industry standard, natively supported by OpenTelemetry, compact (1-2 headers), and vendor-neutral.

 ### 2.2 Carrier: System Metadata (`sys_metadata`)
-To maintain the immutability of user headers, trace context will be stored in the `sys_metadata` field of the Numaflow `Message` protobuf.
+Trace context will be stored in the `sys_metadata` field of the Numaflow `Message` protobuf.

 - **Location**: `message.metadata.sys_metadata`
 - **Key**: `"tracing"`